vr2262/viktor-roytman.gitlab.io/blog/_posts/2017-01-12-site-setup.md

 when it comes to software development online, particularly with regard to [free and open-source software][13] and [Git][14].
-I think of it a bit like [Ubuntu][15]; while I can't stomach Ubuntu myself, I can't deny the value in having a widely-used examplar as a "beginner" Linux distribution.
+I think of it a bit like [Ubuntu][15]; while I can't stomach Ubuntu myself, I can't deny the value in having a widely-used exemplar as a "beginner" Linux distribution.

 ### Setting the DNS records